 This led to a decision to flare the side walls more aggressively, bringing them further into the centre of the alley and away from the spears (shown later in the article).
 This had the added benefit of angling the brushes as well to get a maximum span for weed control in the alley.
 For the final coverage pass we used the AI .03 tip, which gave more than 45% coverage on the ground, with even distribution, and there was no indication of spray on the papers adhered to the inside of the shroud.
 This coverage is more than is likely required, and the operator should be able to spray up to 6.5 km/h (4 mph) without compromising coverage.

-Since the coverage tests, the grower decided to add additional sheet metal fenders to the the existing fenders, encasing the wheels and creating a smooth transition for the shroud to pass through the asparagus like a shark fin in the water.
+Since the coverage tests, the grower added additional sheet metal fenders to the the existing fenders, encasing the wheels and creating a smooth transition for the shroud to gently deflect the asparagus.
 The fenders were needed because the grower found the asparagus was being pushed out by the wheel fender only to bounce back in front of the shroud, which snagged the fern and damaged it.
 The additional fenders keep the fern spread and prevent it getting caught in front of the shrouds.
-Here’s what it looks like now:

-The grower is very happy with the sprayer’s performance and plans to build another.
+The grower was very happy with the sprayer’s performance and planed to build another.
 There’s no end to grower ingenuity, so tap into your creative side when tackling a problem.
 Take a look at the picture below: Most people see a bird, but creative people can see the ski-jumping rabbit.